Spring 2023 Update

 small groups to create games, network chat programs, and more..

 In the late 1990's robotics was introduced using LEGO Mindstorm and similar robotics kits.
-Students learned how
+Students

 to write programs to control robots they designed.
 CFCC also began using satellite technology to connect to